OKMTask

 Create a new task status.

-Depending on your logic, several status can be ending status.
-For example, status named "closed" or "cancelled".
-The boolean parameter "finish" indicates if your status in an "ending status".
+Depending on your logic, several statuses can be ending statuses.
+For example, statuses named "closed" or "cancelled".
+The boolean parameter "finish" indicates if your status is an ending status.

 Example: